 Address: St. Alphonsus Church – 1429 W. Wellington Chicago, IL 60657

-Join the fall festivities in Lincoln Square at Lincoln Square Ravenswood Apple Fest, and long-standing tradition with the neighbors, where you can enjoy some local arts and craft show, live music, family activities, delicious fall favorite foods such as cider and apple baked goods.
+Join the fall festivities in Lincoln Square at Lincoln Square Ravenswood Apple Fest, and long-standing tradition with the neighbors, where you can enjoy some local arts and crafts shows, live music, family activities, and delicious fall favorite foods such as cider and apple-baked goods.

 Address: Lincoln Avenue between Lawrence and Wilson

 Get in on Chicago’s ultimate wine festival, and visit Lincoln Park Wine Fest!